The Edgewood Arsenal Experiments: Three Decades of Chemical-Agent Testing on Soldier-Volunteers.

 - 1973 CIA Director Richard Helms orders destruction of MKULTRA records.

-- 1975 Department of the Army Inspector General report on the Edgewood program.
-Program terminated.
+- 1976 Department of the Army Inspector General report on the Edgewood program delivered, 10 March (DAIG-IN 21-75).

 - 1976 Church Committee Final Report references the Edgewood-MKULTRA institutional connection.